MicrosoftDocs/learn/learn-pr/azure/implement-firewall-load-balancer/includes/5-implement-slb-azure-stack-hci.md

 You can configure SLB to provide the following functionality:

-- Load-balance incoming external traffic to VMs on a virtual network.
-This is also called the public virtual IP (VIP) load balancing.
+- Load-balance incoming external traffic to VMs on a virtual network, also called the public virtual IP (VIP) load balancing.
-- Load-balance incoming traffic from VMs in the same virtual network or a peered private network.
-This is also called the internal or private VIP load balancing.
+- Load-balance incoming traffic from VMs in the same virtual network or a peered private network, also called the internal or private VIP load balancing.
-- Forward outgoing network traffic from VMs on a virtual network to external destinations by using NAT.
-This is also called the outbound NAT.
+- Forward outgoing network traffic from VMs on a virtual network to external destinations by using NAT, also called the outbound NAT.
-- Forward incoming external traffic to a specific VM.
-This is also called the inbound NAT.
+- Forward incoming external traffic to a specific VM, also called the inbound NAT.

 To implement these scenarios, you create the following different types of load balancers: